-An inspection for Japanese Knotweed was not carried out.
+Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.

-All floors were covered and there was no access to any sub floor areas.
+The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
+Internal cupboards were generally filled with storage items.
+No access was available beneath sanitary or kitchen fittings.
+Windows and external doors were not all fully opened or tested.
+No access was available to any sub-floor areas.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout, the absence of flooring or crawl boards and the presence of storage items.
+We did not fully or closely inspect all areas of ground or boundary fencing.